 Great Britain continues to be a very important market for tourism to the island of Ireland, delivering 42% of all overseas visitors and around 24% of all overseas tourism revenue.
 Its contribution to the regional tourism economy and to season extension objectives are also significant, with 45% of British visitors arriving between October and March.
 The Great Britain market delivered €1.4 billion to the economies of the island in 2018 and 4.75 million visitors to the island of Ireland in 2018.

-Great Britain delivers over one quarter of all overseas tourism revenue and around half of all the overseas visitors to the island.
+Great Britain delivers 42% of all overseas visitors and around 24% of all overseas tourism revenue to the island.

-Results for the first nine months of 2016 from the Northern Ireland Statistics and Research Agency (NISRA) suggest that visitor revenue from Great Britain to Northern Ireland increased by +13% to £240 million and visitors from Britain to Northern Ireland grew by +5% when compared to the same period.
+Visitor revenue from Great Britain to Northern Ireland increased by +3% to £327 million and visitors from Britain to Northern Ireland grew by +2% to 1.42 million, when compared to the same period.